 The workload he assumed was colossal by any standards, yet he tackled it day and daily.
 He was known and admired for his untiring devotion to his job.

 His funeral was one of the largest seen at Linn Crematorium in recent years.
 Hundreds attended from all walks of life, and from transport undertakings and unions throughout Scotland and Britain.
 Traffic staff from PTE garages and the Underground supplied a guard of honour.

 Me MacPherson began as a clerk in the traffic department of the former Corporation Transport in 1939 at the age of 18.
-He was called up to the RAF in 1941 ans saw most of his war service in Egypt.
+He was called up to the RAF in 1941 and saw most of his war service in Egypt.
 When he returned, he resumed duties in traffic, being promoted regularly.

-In 1964, he became traffic planning officer and five years later assistant traffic superintendent and was promoted operations manager in 1973.
+In 1964, he became Traffic Planning Officer and five years later Assistant Traffic Superintendent and was promoted Operations Manager in 1973.